Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 Note that the wifi module is the second network interface on the 6HC (the ethernet interface is the first one) so all [M552](/User_manual/Reference/Gcodes/M552) commands need to contain "I1" to indicate they are for the wifi module interface.

 * With the 6HC powered off plug the WiFi module into the ESP header, as oriented in the image above and ensuring all the pins line up.
+* The WiFi module will need the firmware installed before configuration.
+The WiFi firmware is available from this [Duet3D Github repository](https://github.com/Duet3D/WiFiSocketServerRTOS/releases).
+Use the latest available release, at least v2.1beta3.
+Use the file named "DuetWiFiServer_32S3.bin".
+  * If you have no network connection via Ethernet, copy the WiFi firmware binary file to the /firmware directory of the SD card on a PC.
+Replace the SD card in the Duet, turn on, then send `M997 S1` to install it on the WiFi module.
+  * If you can connect to DWC via Ethernet, upload the firmware binary file by clicking on "Upload System Files" on the Files > System page.
+After upload, you should be asked if you want to install the WiFi firmware; select yes.
 * Power up the 6HC and connect to it either via USB or Ethernet (see the [getting started guide](/User_manual/Overview/Getting_started_Duet_3_MB6HC) for how to get to that point.

 * Send M552 I1 S0 to take the WiFi module out of its disabled state and into idle.